martinfrances107/bpa_rs/README.md

 reconstruct() and compute_ball_center() have a criterion test harness..
 This version appears to run 40% faster than the cpp version, but I think there is some work be done to enhance performance.

+## Contributions

+Contributions are welcome.

+A criticism of this implementation is that it makes overuse of the `RC<RefCell<T>>` pattern for points and edges.

+The cpp version version does not make use of unique pointers so I expected the RUST code to be slower.
+That fact that the rust code is faster is a puzzle
+( Maybe RUST's unique MIRI interpreter can see optimizations in the more structured/"more explicitly defined" code base ) That makes me think that restructuring here, could open up further speed increases.

 ## Further work

 Add a WASM example showing a mesh being reconstructed in a web browser.

+DHAT test harnesses could be used to identify excessive memory allocations.